 Dukes of Hazzard

 This is the 6th General Lee and the last Georgia Lee as well as the only surviving Georgia General Lee.
 Many enthusiasts, as well as the original builders, have called this the Holy Grail of all General Lees, it is a time capsule.
-The first season of Dukes of Hazzard was filmed in Georgia.
-To cut production costs for season 2, filming was relocated to California.
+The first five episodes of Dukes of Hazzard were filmed in Georgia.
+To cut production costs filming was relocated to California after the 1978 Christmas break.
 A total of 6 General Lees were built for Warner Bros. during the Georgia production.

 So what makes this car so special?
 It survived!
 Because of the disruption in filming locations this car avoided the fate that more than 230 General Lees faced, total destruction.
 When filming wrapped in GA, there were a total of 6 General Lees on set, 2 that were totally destroyed, 3 in usable condition and this car which had not yet been used.
 Of the 6 cars, 2 of them were scrapped, 3 of them were shipped to CA where they continued to be used and eventually destroyed.
 Then there was the final car, this car, which was sold to the TV shows transportation coordinator, Don Schisler, for $10 and "consideration" to cover the money still owed to him by WB.